 Taegeukgi – The Korean Flag

-The colors of the flag are red, blue, and black on a white background.
+The flag’s colors are red, blue, and black on a white background.
 Each color represents a component of the nation.
-The white represents the land, red and blue represent the people and the sets of black lines represent the government.
+The white represents the land, the red and blue represent the people, and the black lines represent the government.
 The white background also represents lightness and purity, reflecting Korea’s love for peace and harmony.

 The elements of the flag are symbolic of the dual forces in nature.
 The central red and blue circle in the middle is called taegeuk in Korean.
 It literally translates into ‘supreme ultimate.’
 The circle itself is divided into two – the upper red part represents the forces of yang (like yang in Chinese), and the lower blue part represents the forces of ‘um’ (like yin in Chinese).
 Both red and white parts resemble a comma, just like the yin-yang symbol of ancient philosophy.

 Even the shape of the red and blue parts is significant.
 The wide part of the comma represents the beginning of all things, while the tail represents the end.
-So, where ever the yang initiates, um disappears and vice versa.
+Thus, wherever yang initiates, um recedes, and vice versa.

 The yin and yang come together to form the ‘to’ (tao in Chinese), reflecting the continually changing opposite but complementary forces in all aspects of life.
 There is light and darkness, good and evil, masculine and feminine, and so on.

 The four sets of bars, or trigrams, also convey the dualism of the cosmos.
 These trigrams come from the I-Ching, the oldest Confucian classics on Chinese cosmology.
 Only four out of the original eight trigrams are represented on the Korean flag.
-The four trigrams also symbolize the seasons and the cardinal directions.
+The four trigrams also symbolize the seasons and the cardinal directions in Taegeukgi.

-The components of the Taegeukgi are not only representative of the nation’s flag, but they also represent the country’s values and ideologies.
-It symbolizes the principle of movement and harmony that plays an integral role in South Korean culture.
+The components of the Taegeukgi represent not only the nation’s flag but also the country’s values and ideologies.
+It symbolizes the principle of movement and harmony that is integral to South Korean culture.